Use the dropdown list columns to standardize the collection of key information:

 - Email addresses under Values will appear as plain text in the dropdown.

-That’s it!
-The Single Select or Multi Select dropdown column is inserted into your sheet.
+That's it!
+The Single Select or Multi-Select dropdown column appears on your sheet.
 Now you can start collecting standardized values from collaborators.

 Edit Dropdown column properties

 If you want to add or remove values from the dropdown list, you can do so by editing the dropdown column properties.

 - Click the dropdown arrow below a column's header and select Edit Column Properties.